yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 - HTML5 - provides the structure and content for the website.
 - CSS - provides the styling for the website.
+- Javascript - provides user interactivity on the website.
 - Gitpod - used for deployment the website.
 - Github - used for hosting and editing the website.